nicljr/LeopardOrbital/README.md

 ## Desired Outcome

-Though the web app is created with students (NUS students particularly) in mind, other students of different academic level or universities, as well as adults, can utilise the app to maximise their productivity.
+Though the web app is created with students in mind, other students of different academic level or universities, as well as adults, can utilise the app to maximise their productivity.
 The ease of being able to continue in your Pomodoro Technique stage without having to manually switch between timers allows users to maintain momentum as additional quality of life.

+## User Stories

+1. As a user, I want to be able to set a customised timer based on how long I want my productive sessions to be.
+2. As a user, I want to be able to have a place to track and monitor my productivity.

 ## Functionality